-- Tax investigations or enquiries from the HMRC that may involve the cost of an accountant.
+- Tax investigations or enquiries from HM Revenue and Customs that may involve the cost of an accountant.

 Even if you have a legal protection in your home insurance it's worth checking what your policy excludes, as well as any limits on the amount of legal fees paid.

 - Divorce cases are often excluded by these policies, as well as libel (slander) cases.

 - Disputes that happened before the insurance are usually not covered, in which case you should look at taking out after the event insurance (ATE), often known as 'no-win, no-fee'.

 - Compensation you're ordered to pay is not usually covered in legal protection insurance, even though you may be covered for legal fees and costs.

 - Disputes that can be state funded, such as criminal trials for instance may not be covered, the Legal Aid Agency in England and Wales would be likely to cover these kinds of disputes instead.

 If you're renting out your property to tenants as a landlord, using it for business, or have a holiday home, you may need different levels of cover such as public liability insurance or personal liability insurance.

 Some home insurance policies will have some level of liability coverage already, so it's worth checking this if you think you need extra cover.